deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 Example workspace 2: INSPIRE in action
 --------------------------------------

 This workspace is a basic INSPIRE View and Discovery Service setup.
 It contains a transactional WFS configured for all Annex I Data Themes and a WMS that is configured to display some of the Data Theme layers.
-The workspace is configured to store the INSPIRE features in memory, but can easily be changed to use PostGIS or Oracle as storage backend (TBD describe this).
+The workspace is pre-configured to store the INSPIRE features in memory, but can be changed to use PostGIS or Oracle as storage backend.

-After downloading and activating the "deegree inspireNode" workspace, you can click on the "see layers" link, which opens a simple web map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).
+After downloading and activating the "deegree-workspace-inspire" workspace, you can click on the "see layers" link, which opens a simple web map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).

 .. figure:: images/browser.png
    :figwidth: 60%